EuroPython/website/data/pages-content/faq.md

 A. In Ireland the power plugs and sockets are of [type G](https://www.power-plugs-sockets.com/ireland/).
 The standard voltage is 230 V and the standard frequency is 50 Hz.

 It is your duty to bring adequate adapters.
-The organisers will have a few adapters for emergency.
-You may also be able to buy a European Schuko-Irish adapter at the venue for 5 EUR each.
+The organisers will have a few adapters for emergency, primarily for speakers.
+You may also be able to buy a European Schuko-Irish adapter from the venue at the cloakroom for 5 EUR each.
 It would be very difficult to source any other type of adapters during the conference.

 ## **Q. Do you provide childcare at the venue?**
 A. Yes.
 Children are welcome and we provide free childcare service at the venue staffed by qualified childminders.
 If you are attending with your children, please register a ticket for yourself and select how many children will require childcare at checkout.
 Space is limited, so do register your request early.